Paraty to Rio, Brazil, February 9, 2018

 There are many towns along the coast with great looking marinas-

 Once in Rio, we were supposed to get dropped off at the Gloria Hotel but as we drove in, all of a sudden we saw a couple overland trucks in a park.
-They looked like they were cleaning their tents and then Jono pulled over and out we got.
+They looked like they were cleaning their tents and so Jono just pulled over and out we got.
 The trip was over!
 Just like that!
-We were very close to our hotel and after a short taxi ride were in our room, enjoying the AC.
+Weibke and I were very close to our hotel and after a short taxi ride were in our room, enjoying the AC.
 Later, we went walking but it was so hot we came back to the room.
 Then Wiebke had a sleep so I went exploring.
 Rio is a mess!
 Homeless sleep on the streets, there are many bags of garbage on the sidewalks, traffic is heavy, there's a lot of honking, parks smell like urine and there are red plastic tables and chairs set up on many streets and corners where one can have a beer or two or three.
-We're staying very close to the Sambadrome where the major Carnaval celebrations occur, but it overflows in the streets because many are already blocked off creating huge traffic issues.
+We're staying very close to the Sambadrome where the major Carnaval celebrations occur, but the chaos overflows in the streets because many are already blocked off creating huge traffic issues.
 Stores will be open until noon tomorrow which is Saturday and many won't open again until Wednesday!
 One store owner said the streets will be filled with drunks, druggies and robbers!

 There are some interesting buildings nearby like the Santuario Nossa Senhora de Fatima, a tall and narrow church wedged between newer buildings-